peteretelej/iso8583/README.md

 # iso8583

-Go library for handling ISO8583 financial messages
+Go library for handling ISO 8583 financial messages

 __WORK IN PROGRESS.__ _Not ready for any sort of use._